W3r5l3y/ECM1400-Battleships-Coursework/README.md

 ## License

 This project is licensed under the MIT license.
-See the `LICENSE` file for more details.
+See the `LICENSE.txt` file for more details.

 ```